AXERA-TECH/pulsar2-docs-en/source/user_guides_advanced/advanced_build_guides.rst

       }
     ],

-When using pulsar2 build to convert the model, the following log will appear, indicating that the constant data has been modified successfully:
+When using ``pulsar2 build`` to convert the model, the following log will appear, indicating that the constant data has been modified successfully:

 .. code-block:: shell

     2023-05-07 18:15:41.464 | WARNING  | yamain.command.load_model:const_patch:512 - update data of const tensor [reshape_0_shape], (-1,, 96, 48), S64

-.. _transformer_optimize_en:
+.. _transformer_optimize:

 ----------------------------------------
 Transformer model configuration details